164 – Business income

 Member of a partnership

-If you were a member of a partnership, enter the partnership's gross income and your share of the net income (or of the net loss).
-If you were a specified member of a partnership, see “Income from a partnership of which you were a specified member” below.
+If you were a member of a partnership, enter the partnership's gross income and your share of the net income (or of the net loss) in Schedule L. If you were a specified member of a partnership, see “Income from a partnership of which you were a specified member” below.

 If you did not receive an RL-15 slip, enclose a copy of the partnership's financial statements or form TP-80-V, Business or Professional Income and Expenses.